nickzuber/material-paper/README.md

 >React Components inspired by Google's Material Design.

 Material-Paper is designed to be a malleable, versatile, and responsive component for any web application.
+It acts as a general container that provides responsive and material-like behavior.

 ## Installation